idadencker/STANDBY_IDA/README.md

     - Classifier competition: apply classifiers to the tweet/reply dataset 😎
         - compare the classifiers against our handcoded labels, and generally how they perform

-3. Redoing and fine-tuning our existing english counter speech classifier
+3. Task: Redoing and fine-tuning our existing english counter speech classifier
     - Check out repo - understand the contents
         - https://github.com/centre-for-humanities-computing/Counterspeech/tree/main/src
     - Use multilingual model like XLM-RoBERTA instead of English bert-base-uncased